 Is it better to have a water meter than to pay fixed rates?

 Having a water meter means you only pay for the water you use.
-And if you’re paying by usage, then it becomes easier to monitor how much you’re using and reduce waste.
+And if you’re paying by usage, then it becomes easier to monitor how much you’re using and reduce waste by looking at your water meter reading.

 So how do you decide if a water meter’s right for you?